odyssey-nz/Getting-and-Cleaning-Data-Course-Project/README.md

 ## Overview

-### Description of Human Activity Recognition Using Smartphones Dataset ^[1]^
+### Description of Human Activity Recognition Using Smartphones Dataset

 The purpose of this project is to import and prepare the data contained in the Human Activity Recognition Using Smartphones Dataset for analysis in R.

 This dataset contains data collected from the sensor signals (accelerometer and gyroscope) from the Samsung Galaxy S II smartphone.

 The experiments have been carried out with a group of 30 volunteers.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.
-For further information please see: './data/UCI HAR Dataset/README.txt'
+For further information please see: './raw data/README.txt'

 ### Features of HAR Dataset

 The features selected for this database were generated from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
-For a description of how the signals were processed please see: './data/UCI HAR Dataset/features_info.txt'
+For a description of how the signals were processed please see: 'features_info.txt'

 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.